Get your home holiday-ready 🎄 SEE ALL IDEAS

 There is a lot to consider for homeowners who are considering how to build an in-ground pool before even digging a hole.
 This is a big-time construction project, so make sure you know what you’re doing to avoid unexpected obstacles or additional costs.
 Whether it’s obtaining the proper permits, coordinating tools, or choosing a location with minimal barriers, particular expertise and knowledge help make sure everything gets done smoothly.

 If your backyard has any challenging setups or conditions, those can drive up the final cost, too.
-If you’re DIY-ing this project, there’s the chance that the final product might not look as good as you’d expected.
+If you’re planning on building a DIY inground pool, there’s the chance that the final product might not look as good as you’d expected.

 • Concrete pools take longer to install than any other type.